 - Developing potentially life-changing technologies for cancer patients, based upon unique proprietary technology platform

-- Initial product candidate, immunogene therapy Oncoprex designed for non-small cell lung cancer.
+- Initial product candidate, immunogene therapy Oncoprex fast-tracked by FDA for non-small cell lung cancer combination use

 What Genprex does:

 Genprex Inc. (NASDAQ:GNPX) is a clinical-stage gene therapy company developing a new approach to treating cancer, based upon a novel proprietary technology platform, including initial product candidate, Oncoprex immunogene therapy for non-small cell lung cancer.

 The Austin, Texas-based firm’s platform technologies are designed to administer cancer-fighting genes by encapsulating them into nanoscale hollow spheres called nanovesicles, which are then administered intravenously and taken up by tumor cells where they express proteins that are missing or found in low quantities.

 Oncoprex works partly by interrupting the cell signaling pathways that prompt cancer cells to multiply as well as controlling the immune response against cancer cells.

 It is basically the tumor suppressor candidate 2 (TUSC2) gene wrapped in a cholesterol nanoparticle that is engineered to target cancer cells.